 A forensic analysis of the day Thierry Henry smashed four past Leeds United

-Thierry Henry struck the fear of God into any opponent he faced when in his pomp for Arsenal, but probably none more so than Leeds United.
+Thierry Henry struck the fear of God into literally everybody he faced when at his best for Arsenal, but none more so than poor Leeds United.

 Plenty of players seemed to enjoy scoring against the Whites.
 Henry, however, took it to another level, to the point where Arsene Wenger guaranteed him a goal on his second debut for the club by bringing him on in an FA Cup tie against the Yorkshire club.

 His previous appearance against Leeds had come eight years before that, on April 16, 2004.
 Eddie Gray’s side were soon to be relegated and Arsenal were soon to be crowned Invincible.
 After Robert Pires opened the scoring early on, Henry did the rest…